Disclosure: I have partnered with YMC and Mabel’s Labels/ Bear Paws and have received compensation for this post. All opinions in the post are my own.

 Step 2: We placed one of the lining pieces face up on a flat surface.
 We placed the zipper face up lined up to the top of the fabric.
 Then we placed the outer fabric face down over both and pinned everything together.

 Step 3: Next we moved over to the sewing machine to sew the pieces together using the zipper foot.
 I demonstrated in detail how to sew a zipper with a zipper foot here: Easy Zipper Pouch Sewing Tutorial.
 It’s really worth checking out!
 Lots of photos demonstrating the process.

 Step 4: Time to sew the other two pieces onto the zipper!
-First we placed the final lining piece face down on a surface and then we placed the fabrics and zipper over it with the zipper facing up.
+First we placed the final lining piece face up on a surface and then we placed the fabrics and zipper over it with the zipper facing up.
 Finally we placed the last piece of the outer fabric over it all face down and pinned it all together.

 Step 5: We moved back to the sewing machine and sewed the zipper to the last pieces of fabric with the zipper foot.

 Step 6: Now that all the pieces of fabric were all sewn to the zipper, we used the iron to press the seams.
 (Sorry no photos, Emanuelle wanted to use the iron and since it was her first time using the iron, I wanted to make sure I had my hands free for safety reasons.)

 Step 7: We went back to the sewing machine and top stitched the fabric each side of the zipper.
 It gives a nice finishing touch to the zipper.

 Step 8: Next, time to sew the fabric together to make a pencil case!
 Yay!
 First we made sure to unzip the zipper, forgetting to do so would mean a total sewing fail.